RomainVivier/Unity-KeyBinder/README.md

-# What does it provide to you ?
+# What does this do ?

-it allows you to centralize the functions related to different possible inputs and not to verify them each frame, create automation, controls, debugs, etc.
+This is a simple and easy to use keybinding system for Unity3D.
+It allows you to centralize the functions related to different possible inputs so that you can avoid verifying them each frame and hardcode everything.
+Furthermore, as it decouple the actual keybinding from the game action, it makes it easy to do automation, Keybinding GUIs, debugs, etc.

-It also lets you save and load your preferences and change the bind inputs/functions through a GUI sorted by KeyType (Attack, Movement, Dodge, Menus, etc.) free to you to redefine the keytype depending on your need.
+It also lets you save and load player preferences from the Unity player prefs and change the bind inputs/functions through a GUI sorted by KeyType (Attack, Movement, Dodge, Menus, etc.).
+Feel free to redefine the keytype depending on your need.

-# How to use it ?
+# How do I use it ?

 ## Architecture :

-The KeyBinder is based on two classes :
+The keybinder use to main concepts: Actions and Bindings.
+Actions are defined by the developer, Bindings are filled by the player (But the developer would be well inspired to provide default bindings.)

+  * Actions, as you may suppose, are actions in the game (ie firing, turning left, strafing right, etc...).
+There are two kind of actions: *KeyActionConfig* that can be binded to keys and *AxisActionConfig* that can be binded to axis controls (joystick axis, triggers, etc..)
+  * Bindings are defined through the *KeyConfig* class, and map a key (or an axis) to a developer defined action.

-1. KeyConfig define by the following members
+1. KeyConfig

    * bool isAxis (precise if it is a button or an axis like mouse wheel, gamepad joystick, etc.)
    * KeyCode KeyName (for buttons)
    * string  AxisName (for axes, must be define in Unity inputs)

-2. ActionConfig (abstract)
+* KeyActionConfig (extend ActionConfig)
    * KeyType Category (use to sort action in GUI)
    * int Order (use to sort action in a same category)

-* KeyActionConfig (extend ActionConfig)

    * Action KeyDownAction (action triggered to on button down event)
    * Action KeyUpAction (action triggered to on button up event)

 * AxisActionConfig (extend ActionConfig)
+   * KeyType Category (use to sort action in GUI)
+   * int Order (use to sort action in a same category)
    * Action<float> AxisAction (action passed with pression float value)